 Mechanical: Root reserves of sericea lespedeza increase during flowering with a low point in the cycle at the flower bud stage.
 This low point provides a vulnerable stage at which to use mechanical control.
 Mowing in the flower bud stage for two to three consecutive years should reduce the vigor of sericea lespedeza.

-- Rangeland control: Treatments containing triclopyr (e.g. Garlon 3A, Garlon 4) or metsulfuron (e.g. Ally, Escort) have been shown to be the most effective herbicides for sericea lespedeza control.
+- Rangeland control: The most effective and economical treatment to date is an herbicide combination of triclopyr and fluroxypyr (PastureGard) which can be applied throughout the growing season once plants are at least 12 inches tall (usually June 1 through September 30).
+Other treatments containing triclopyr (e.g. Garlon 3A, Garlon 4) or metsulfuron (e.g. Ally, Escort, Cimarron) have also been shown to be the effective herbicides for sericea lespedeza control.
 Triclopyr at 1/2 pound acid equivalent per acre or metsulfuron at 0.3 ounces of product per acre can provide effective control of sericea lespedeza treated during the vegetative stage prior to branching or during flowering.
 Ground application of herbicides should be in 10 to 20 gallons of solution per acre to insure adequate coverage.